Door: Automobiles

 Vehicle doors present an increased risk of trapping hands or fingers due to the proximity of occupants.
-In some car accidents, injury to occupants from the movement of car doors occurs.

 Bicyclists cycling on public roads risk dooring: collision with an abruptly opened vehicle door.
 Because cyclists often ride near parked cars alongside the road, they are particularly vulnerable.

 Aircraft

-In aircraft, doors from pressurized sections to un-pressurized compartments or the exterior can pose risk if they open during flight.
-Air may rush out of the fuselage with sufficient velocity to eject unsecured occupants, cargo, and other items, and drastic pressure differences between compartments may make aircraft floors or other interior partitions fail.
-These concerns are typically mitigated with plug doors, which open in toward the pressurized compartment and are forced into their door frames by the difference in air pressure.
-Most cabin doors are of this type, but cargo doors typically open outward to maximise interior space, and require hefty locking mechanisms to overcome internal pressure and prevent explosive decompression.
+In aircraft, doors in a pressurized cabin or cargo hold could pose risk if they open during flight, causing decompression.
+Air may rush out of the fuselage with sufficient velocity to eject unsecured occupants, cargo, and other items, and drastic pressure differences between compartments may cause aircraft floors or other interior partitions to fail.
+These concerns are typically mitigated with plug doors, which open inward.
+They are secured into their door frames by the difference in air pressure.
+Most cabin doors and emergency exits are of this type, but cargo doors typically open outward to maximise interior space.

 A number of aircraft accidents have involved outward-opening door failures, including: